 The gardens are extensive, but the Supertrees are my favorite part.
 The Supertrees are between 80 and 160 feet tall and there is a walkway between some of them.
 Plants and ferns grow on the tree structures.
 We were there at sunset and saw the transition from day to night.
 The trees are lit at night and they are gorgeous.
 There are also more conventional gardens at this location—a flower dome, a cloud forest and a children’s garden.
 The MRT station is pretty far from the gardens but a new station much closer is slated to be opened in the next couple of years.

 2. Marina Bay Sands

 Marina Bay Sands is an engineering marvel that opened in 2010.
-It cost $8B to build and is a world unto itself with 2500+ rooms, a casino, shopping and restaurants.
-The hotel infinity pool is at the top and has amazing views of the city.
+It cost $8B to build and is a world unto itself with 2500+ rooms, a casino, shopping, and restaurants.
+The hotel infinity pool is at the top and has amazing views of the city, making it one of the top Instagram spots in Singapore.
 It is expensive to stay there but you can get a day pass to go up to the pool.
 I have only seen Marina Bay Sands from the ground and plan on going up to the top the next time I am in Singapore.

 3. Clarke Quay

 Last time I was in Singapore, I had dinner in Clarke Quay (pronounced “Key) and then took an after dinner stroll along the Singapore River.
 It is an area full of restaurants and bars and is beautifully lit at night.
 You can also take a boat ride on the river which I did on my first trip to Singapore.
 We watched a group of people go on the swing bungy which drops people from 50M high over the river.
 It was exciting to watch but I don’t think I’ll be doing that anytime soon.